ourcaldo/KeywordTracker/replit.md

+# ⚠️ CRITICAL WARNING - NEVER DELETE ANYTHING FROM THIS FILE ⚠️
+# ALL CHANGELOGS MUST BE PRESERVED IN TIMELINE FORMAT
+# THIS FILE IS THE MAIN SOURCE OF PROJECT INFORMATION
+# ONLY ADD NEW INFORMATION - NEVER REMOVE OR MODIFY EXISTING CONTENT

 # Overview

 This project is a keyword tracking SEO application built with Next.js and TypeScript.
 Its primary purpose is to help users monitor and analyze their SEO rankings by tracking keyword performance over time.
 Key capabilities include a modern web interface, robust authentication, and a dashboard for managing keyword tracking activities.
 The application aims to provide a comprehensive solution for SEO professionals and businesses to gain insights into their search engine visibility.